mchanphilly/vscode-bsv/README.md

   - Some are intractable without a language server.
 - It's difficult to deal with conditional compilation inside of a case statement (e.g., see RiscyOO's `src_Core/CPU/CsrFile.bsv`) because the engine "forgets" we're in a case statement if we're also in an `ifdef` chunk.
 Patched it by ignoring the middle.
 - Some issues with shorthand assignment (e.g., using `function Type identifier = [blah blah blah];` instead of `function/endfunction` pairs.) not properly rendering interfaces.
+- If the identifier names don't adhere to the casing convention (lowercase for variables especially), my extension has trouble understanding them as what they are.
+While it's nice to have a syntax highlighter in compliance with the language specification, it can be confusing to developers if the Bluespec compiler accepts their identifier but their code editor doesn't.
+- There are some patterns that don't get recognizes across lines. e.g., when you use a ternary operator but the `?` and the `:` are on separate lines.
+The underlying regex engine, while I have stretched it in other ways to permit a whole lot of features, is difficult to make recognize cases like these.
+So just be wary when that happens.
+- There are some functions in the Standard Prelude that I haven't hard-coded into the grammar.
+I suppose there's a world where we *know* `zeroExtend` is not an action, and we can highlight accordingly.
+I would need to investigate if there's a risk of these being redefined.

 ## Release Notes